| Title: | Process Orbitrap Isotopocule Data |

 ggplot theme object

-sets one isotopocule in the data frame as the base peak (ratio denominator) and calculates the instantaneous isotope ratios against it.
+This function sets one isotopocule in the data frame as the base peak (ratio denominator) and calculates the instantaneous isotope ratios against it.

-orbi_define_basepeak(dataset, basepeak_def)
+orbi_define_basepeak(dataset, basepeak_def)orbi_define_basepeak(dataset, basepeak_def)

 dataset |